sustainablesardinia/manifesto/eng/sustainability.md

 Sardinian is an autonomous Romance language that does not belong to the family of italic languages [14].
 Other languages spoken in Sardinia are: Catalan, Gallurese, Sassarese, and Tabarkin.
-This diversity gives the island rich cultural traditions and a strong identity, but italianisation, which had its peak during the fascist era of the 1920s, has – and still is – eroding this rich cultural texture [14, 15].
+This diversity gives the island rich cultural traditions and a strong identity, but Italianisation, which had its peak during the fascist era of the 1920s, has – and still is – eroding this rich cultural texture [14, 15].
 This is because the population associates the Italian language with promises of improvement of their economic conditions, at the cost of cultural alienation [15, 17].
-This process of *cultural cringe* shows why the social and economic situation of Sardinia can be described with the tools provided by postcolonial studies [16, 17], similarly to what is done for Scotland [18].
+This process of *cultural cringe* shows why the social and economic situation of Sardinia can be described with the tools provided by postcolonial studies [16, 17], similarly to what has been done for Scotland [18].

 After the Second World War, Sardinia was one of the poorest regions in the whole of Europe.
-Starting from the 1950's, the induced industrialisation of the *Renaissance plan* improved the economic conditions of the inhabitants, but the improvement slowed down at the beginning of the 1970's until it stopped altogether [19].
-Today, both the island's income per capita and its employment rate are well below the italian and the european averages [20].
+Starting from the 1950s, the induced industrialisation of the *Renaissance plan* improved the economic conditions of the inhabitants, but the improvement slowed down at the beginning of the 1970s until it stopped altogether [19].
+Today, both the island's income per capita and its employment rate are well below the Italian and the European averages [20].

-The results of non-sustainable development policies in Sardinia are clearly visible.
+The results of non-sustainable development policies in Sardinia are visible.
 About half of the territory of Sardinia is threatened by the desertification process, and groundwater resources are quantitatively more than surface water.
 However, the concentration of nitrates in the water is higher than the allowed threshold according to EU regulations, mainly due to pollution [21].
 Considering the state of degradation of the soil in the areas of now-closed mines, a report to the UN's Food And Agriculture Organization (FAO) makes a stark remark [22]:

 > "The soils involved, initially highly fertile, have been irreversibly
 > contaminated.
 The superficial horizons now show high values of lead, and